hdShang/arxiv-daily/docs/cs-CV/2025-11-20/papers/251116524v1-boxingvi-a-multi-modal-benchmark-for-boxing-action-recognition-and-l.md

 ---
 layout: default
-title: BoxingVI: A Multi-Modal Benchmark for Boxing Action Recognition and Localization
+title: "BoxingVI: A Multi-Modal Benchmark for Boxing Action Recognition and Localization"
 ---

 # BoxingVI: A Multi-Modal Benchmark for Boxing Action Recognition and Localization